-In capital budgeting world sunk costs (costs incurred before you start a project.
-E.g. – R&D costs) are not included in estimating the outflows.
-Hence, these costs might be huge and ignoring these costs might sometimes become very difficult for the corporate finance team.
+In the capital budgeting world, sunk costs (costs incurred before you start a project.
+E.g., R&D costs) are not included in estimating the outflows.
+Hence, these costs might be huge, and ignoring these costs might sometimes become very difficult for the corporate finance team.

 Difficulty in Determining the Required Rate of Return

-Corporate finance team needs to sit with the management of the company to take into account the business scenario.
-Management might be too optimistic about their project and therefore cash flow projections might be too high.
+The corporate finance team needs to sit with the management of the company to take into account the business scenario.
+Management might be too optimistic about their project, and therefore cash flow projections might be too high.
 Thus, there can be an upward bias in estimating the PI.

 Estimating Opportunity Cost

-In order to determine the exact cost of starting a project; we need to account for the opportunity costs.
-Opportunity costs are those costs which are incurred by not accepting other alternatives which may generate positive inflows.
-Estimating these alternatives and their costs might be difficult and hence, might distort the result.
+In order to determine the exact cost of starting a project, we need to account for the opportunity costs.
+Opportunity costs are incurred by not accepting other alternatives, which may generate positive inflows.
+Estimating these alternatives and their costs might be difficult and might distort the result.

 Different Lives of Different Projects